UAL Level 3 Extended Diploma in Fashion & Textiles

 Here are some info and dates you need to know:

-Induction week: Induction week runs from Monday 4 September through to Thursday 7 September, 9am - 4.30pm each day.
-You will need a black or white T-shirt or vest top that fits you to be used for a project during induction week.
+Induction week: Induction week runs from Monday 3 September through to Thursday 6 September, 9.15am - 4.30pm each day.

 Timetable: You will be timetabled in each week according to your enrolment.
-ED Fashion and Textiles first year is run Monday (9am - 4.30pm), Tuesday (9am - 4.30pm) and Wednesday (9am - 12.30pm).
-If you are undertaking a Maths or English qualification alongside Fashion & Textiles, please note this will be timetabled between Weds afternoon and Friday.
+ED Art & Design first year is run Monday (9.15am - 4.30pm), Tuesday (9.15am - 4.30pm) and Wednesday (9.15am - 12.15pm).
+If you are undertaking a Maths or English qualification alongside Art & Design, please note this will be timetabled between Wednesday afternoon and Friday.

-Trips: This year the college is running a range of trips including London, Berlin and New York!
+Trips: This year the college is running a range of trips including London, Barcelona, Iceland, New York and Tokyo!
 Please visit the trips banner menu for more information.
-Alongside the cross course trips - Fashion and Textiles will be offering their very own trip to London during November!
-The team will fill you in on more information during induction week.

 Summer Project: Each year we like our students to work through a summer project to help them understand their own style, their interests and their passions before they join us for the course.
-Your Summer Project is outlined below, please make sure you have this completed and with you on your first day, Monday 4 September.
+Your Summer Project will be given to you on Discovery Day!
+If you have lost your copy of the task sheet, you can access it here.